Running Nextcloud as a Podman Container on Rocky Linux¶

 buildahpackages to manage and build our containers, respectively

-- Creating a base image which will be repurposed for all of the containers we'll need
+- Creating a base image that will be repurposed for all of the containers we will need

 - Creating a